 The UP Center of Champaign County Children, Youth & Families Program System of Care \$86,603 Program serves LGBTQ adolescents aged 11-18; LGBTQ families; and children dealing with issues related to the stigmatization of their gender and sexual identifications and identities.
-Services include provision of social-emotional supports, non-clinical crisis intervention, case management referrals, risk reduction strategies, strengths development, community-building events, and management of adult volunteers within this program.
+Services include provision of social-emotional supports, non-clinical crisis intervention, case management referrals, risk reduction strategies, strengths development, community-building events, and management of a dult volunteers within this program.
 Program provides a weekly adolescent non-clinical support group.
-Urbana Neighborhood Connections Center System of Care \$25,500 Empowerment zone which youth benefit from productive year-round academic, recreational, and social-emotional supplements.
+Urbana Neighborhood Connections Community Study Center System of Care \$25,500 Empowerment zone which youth benefit from productive year-round academic, recreational, and social-emotional supplements.
 Point of contact for information, linkage and referral to community resources.
 Study Center provides opportunity to engage school aged youth in non-traditional, practical intervention and prevention approaches for addressing difficulties.
-In individual and group activities facilitated/supervised by program staff and volunteers, participants can process feelings in a secure and supportive control to the programs of the secure and supportive control to the secure and secure a

-Champai n County / Mental pard's I/DD programs for PY2022 (7/1/21-6/30/22) CILA Expansion (small group homes) Individual Advocacy Group Community Residential Options 0\$ IAG helps people with special needs live full, self-directed lives with dignity and independence.
+In individual and group activities facilitated/supervised by program staff and volunteers, participants can process feelings in a secure and supportive · · · · · · CCMHB Total Investment in Programs other than DD Champai gn County / Mental pard's I/DD programs for PY2022 (7/1/21-6/30/22) CILA Expansion (small group homes) Individual Advocacy Group Community Residential Options 0\$ IAG helps people with special needs live full, self-directed lives with dignity and independence.
 IAG provides a full array of quality, customized, outcome-focused services for people with developmental, intellectual, emotional, behavioral, neurological or mental disabilities.
 We enable individuals to define and pursue their life goals and interests, develop skills to reach those goals, grow increasing personal responsibility, engage their community and lead active, enjoyable, independent lives.
 The agency offers residential and day services to individuals living in board-owned CILAs as well as family-owned residences in the community.
-The CCMHB and CCDDB own two homes for the purpose of serving Champaign County residents in their community; widespread shortage of direct support staff has jeopardized this effort TERMINATED during July Champaign County (RPC - Head Start/Early Head Start Start) \$121,999 Seeks to identify and address social-emotional concerns in the early childhood period, as well as to promote mental health among all Head Start children.
+The CCMHB and CCDDB own two homes for the purpose of serving Champaign County residents in their community; widespread shortage of direct support staff has jeopardized this effort TERMINATED during July Champaign County CRPC - Head Start/Early Head Start/Early Head (DD portion of the Mental Health Services contract described above) \$121,999 Seeks to identify and address social-emotional concerns in the early childhood period, as well as to promote mental health among all Head Start children.
 The social-emotional portion of the program focuses on aiding the development of self-regulation, problem solving skills, emotional literacy, empathy, and appropriate social skills.
 Accomplishments in these areas will affect a child's ability to play, love, learn and work within the home, school and other environments.
-All fit together to form the foundation of a mentally healthy person.
-Developmental Services Center Family Development System of Care/ Young Children \$596,522 Serves children birth to five years, with or at risk of developmental disabilities and their families.
+All fit together to form the foundation of a mentally Developmental Services Center Family Development System of Care/ Young Children \$596,522 Serves children birth to five years, with or at risk of developmental disabilities and their families.
 FDC responds to needs with culturally responsive, innovative, evidence-based services.
 Early detection and prompt, appropriate intervention can improve developmental outcomes for children with delays and disabilities and children living in atrisk environments.
-Family-centered intervention maximizes the gifts and capacities of families to provide responsive intervention within familiar routines and environments.
+Family-centered intervention maximizes the gifts and capacities of families to provide responsive intervention within familiar routines and environments. •